tgbugs/pyontutils/docs/ttlser.md

 8. Ordering of BooleanLiterals shall be false, true.
 9. Ordering of NumericLiterals shall be by pairs of `(numeric value, original string representation)`.
 10. Ordering of RDFLiterals shall be alphabetical by the triple `(value, datatype, language)` with the empty string `''` being substituted for either datatype or language if either is missing.
+11. Ordering of elements at any given nesting level (skipping invalid combinations such as a literal as a subject) shall be, literal, iri, blankNodePropertyList, collection.
+    For example in a collection the order would be `(true 1 1.0 1.00 1e+00 "1" A:1 <http://a.org/1> [ a owl:Thing ] (1 "1"))`.
+12. Ordering of `owl:Axiom`s shall be by the triple of objects for `(owl:annotatedSource owl:annotatedProperty owl:annotatedTarget)`.

 ## Implementation note
 This is currently implemented in [ttlser.py](../pyontutils/ttlser.py) by finding a total ordering on all URIs and Literals, and then using the ranks on those nodes to calculate ranks for any BNode that is their parent.
 This is done using a fixedpoint function on the ranks of BNodes.
 This provides a global total ordering for all triples than can then be used to produce deterministic output recursively.
+Ordering rules involving predicate precidence are implemented by selecting the order in which predicates or groups of predicates appear in the list at the beginning of `CustomTurtleSerializer`.